Compensation Data

 Associate 2$190,000$NaN - $NaN$NaN - $NaN

-How M. Klein Compares
+How M. Klein & Company Compares

 M. Klein pays below most established elite boutiques like Evercore, Lazard, and Moelis.
 Compensation is more comparable to Greenhill and smaller sector-focused boutiques, though the firm's high-profile leadership provides unique career value.